prince-maan/AI-Memory-Agent-Project/README.md

 👾  Project Code: [---View Now---](https://github.com/prince-maan/AI-Memory-Agent-Project/blob/main/AI-Memory-Agent-Project.ipynb)

+---

+🤺 This project is also available on [Kaggle Notebook](https://kaggle.com/competitions/agents-intensive-capstone-project/writeups/new-writeup-1764739147251):

+---

+Join the 5-Day AI Agents Intensive Course: I was participating in the Join the 5-Day AI Agents Intensive Course , and this project was assigned to me.

 > **Quick Summary:** This project demonstrates how to give an AI "Long-Term Memory."
 Unlike standard chatbots that forget everything after a refresh, this agent uses Google ADK to remember user details (like your name or birthday) forever.
 It's a proof-of-concept for building smarter Personal Assistants.